appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-01-04-generic-nav2013 R2-extension.md

 ## Changes in 'Sales Order' Page

-a) We have added our Extension page ‘AEC Order Header Details’ (33064476) as a part type with name ‘WebOrder Header Details’.
+a) We have added our Extension page 'AEC Order Header Details' (33064476) as a part type with name 'WebOrder Header Details'.
-Page ‘AEC Order Header Details’ SubPageLink field is ‘OrderNo’ and base page SubPageLink field is ‘No.’
+Page 'AEC Order Header Details' SubPageLink field is 'OrderNo' and base page SubPageLink field is 'No.'

 ![nav2013ext10](\staticfiles\connectors\media\application-connector\navextension\nav2013ext10.png)